THE LATCH TO SYSTEMS FRAMEWORK™

 • design programs that address structural barriers

-• guide funding decisions and resource allocation
+• guide funding and resource allocation

-• inform policy advocacy efforts
+• inform policy and advocacy efforts

 • shape workforce development strategies